 Welcome to the Playful Problem Solver Resources page!

-But in certain settings, I’m sure you’ve also seen the flip side: how hard it can be for your child to sit still and focus, especially on something “boring” like math.
+In certain settings, though, I’m sure you’ve seen the flip side: like how hard it can be for your child to sit still and focus, especially with math.

 Before we dive into the math goodies, let’s take a look at a snapshot of your child’s math superpower.